-1 REPORTING ENTITY
+REPORTING ENTITY

-This is a Joint Modern Slavery Statement of Kelloga Brown & Root Pty Ltd (KBRPL) (ABN 91 007 660 317), and Frazer-Nash Consultancy Limited (Australian operations) (ABN 20 578 377 332) (FNCL), each a reporting entity pursuant to the Modern Slavery Act 2018 (Cth) and each a wholly-owned subsidiary of KBR, Inc.
+This is a Joint Modern Slavery Statement of Kellogg Brown & Root Pty Ltd (KBRPL) (ABN 91 007 660 317), and Frazer-Nash Consultancy Limited (Australian operations) (ABN 20 578 377 332) (FNCL), each a reporting entity pursuant to the Modern Slavery Act 2018 (Cth) and each a wholly-owned subsidiary of KBR, Inc.

-KBR operates through various entities globally that share the same policies and processes and for the most part business systems.
+KBR operates through various entities globally that share the same policies and processes and the same or similar business systems.

-After being acquired by KBR, Inc. KBRPL undertook a period of transition to build on its existing procurement processes to align with the global KBR processes.
-FNCL was acquired by KBR shortly before this Reporting Period and the FNCL Australian operations business unit of FNCL is presently undertaking such migration and transition activities.
+In 2021 FNCL was acquired by KBR, Inc. During this Reporting Period, the FNCL Australian operations business unit of FNCL continued to transition towards and build on its existing procurement processes to align with the global KBR processes.
 It is anticipated in the next reporting period that FNCL will have fully integrated into the global KBR business operations.

-The overall procurement activities of KBR are managed globally.
+The procurement activities of KBR are centre led, locally deployed.
 Accordingly, this statement is a consolidated description of the actions taken to address modern slavery risks by KBR and has been published as a Joint Modern Slavery Statement of KBRPL and FNCL in accordance with section 14 of the Modern Slavery Act 2018 (Cth).